Entrées par

 • High-Frequency, High-Speed Performance:

-Very low dielectric constant (<10) and dielectric loss (<0.001), ensuring fast signal transmission and low latency—ideal for 5G communications and radar systems.
+Very low dielectric constant (<10) and dielectric loss (<0.001), ensuring fast signal transmission and low latency—ideal for 5G communications et radar systems.

-High thermal conductivity helps quickly dissipate heat, reducing thermal stress on power devices and extending lifespan—for example, in LED lighting and automotive ECUs.
+High thermal conductivity helps quickly dissipate heat, reducing thermal stress on power devices and extending lifespan—for example, dans LED lighting et automotive ECUs.

 • Environmental Resilience:

-Operates reliably under harsh conditions: wide temperature range (-55°C to 850°C), radiation resistance, and vibration resistance—suitable for aérospatial and military applications.
+Operates reliably under harsh conditions: wide temperature range (-55°C to 850°C), radiation resistance, and vibration resistance—suitable for aérospatial et military applications.

 • High Integration Capability:

-Compatible with LTCC/HTCC technologies for 3D integration, reducing size in semiconductor modules and intelligent power components.
+Compatible with LTCC/HTCC technologies for 3D integration, reducing size in semiconductor modules et intelligent power components.

 Advantages of FR4 PCBs: